xuri/excelize-doc/en/sheet.md

 func (f *File) GetRowVisible(sheet string, row int) (bool, error)
 ```

-GetRowVisible provides a function to get visible of a single row by given worksheet name and row index.
+GetRowVisible provides a function to get visible of a single row by given worksheet name and row number.
 For example, get visible state of row `2` in `Sheet1`:

 ```go
 err := f.GetRowVisible("Sheet1", 2)